WillSullivan/AzureTableIdentityStorageProvider/readme.md

 I had to push an update to NuGet in order to test, and subsequently discovered my error.
 Version 1.3 of the NuGet package is therefore worthless, so 1.3.1 is created.
 ###1.3.2
 I finally got my error logging working on my website, so I was able to track down the problem logging in with Google.
 The issue turned out to be one where their provider key is a URL, which contains characters not acceptable within a RowKey.
 This resulted in a bland 400 error, which required I track down the method whose call caused the exception, examine the data going out, make some guesses on why, prove them with a prototype, and create a one line fix.
 Goddamnit.
+###1.3.3
+Quickly learned that Azure Storage queries are *case insensitive*, which can cause a situation where two users can have the same name, but only if they use different casing.
+As user names MUST BE distinct in ASP.NET Identity (ugh), this results in the unwanted situation where users can impersonate others easier by using similar names that differ only by case.
+If names were not required to be distinct, it would be known that different users can share the same user name, and therefore this wouldn't be an issue.
+Unfortunately, it is.

+I also got rid of some build warnings.
+Yay.